-Grossmont High School partnered with San Diego Youth Services for the 4th year in a row to offer “Check Your Mood” to all 9th & 10th graders.
+Grossmont High School partners with San Diego Youth Services each fall to offer “Check Your Mood” to all 9th & 10th graders.
 This program focuses on educating youth and their families about depression and reducing the stigma around seeking help for mental health issues.
-In November, SDYS presented curriculum in classrooms, staffed an informational table at lunch, and provided additional support for students that expressed interest and/or need.
+SDYS presents curriculum in classrooms, staffs an informational table at lunch, and provides additional support for students that express interest and/or need.
 Parent awareness is integral to the success of this program.
 Please click here for additional information.

 This manual from San Diego County Health and Human Services provides a comprehensive list of mental health services.

-The San Diego Food Bank helps provide fresh foods to families in need.
-There are absolutely no requirements or documentation (such as I.D. or proof of residency) needed to receive food from the various sights.
+The North County Food Bank helps provide fresh foods to families in need.
+There are absolutely no requirements or documentation (such as I.D. or proof of residency) needed to receive food from our various sights.
 Please click the link above for a flyer listing dates, times, and locations.

 The Princess Project promotes self-confidence and individual beauty by providing free prom dresses and accessories to high school girls who cannot otherwise afford them.
 Our effort is made possible through invaluable volunteer, donor and community support.
 Giveaway dates will be in mid-April.
 If you, or someone you know may benefit from a free dress, check their website for more details in early March.
 Appointments are open online 30 days prior to the event.
 All High School girls are eligible to get a dress with a valid High School ID.